jvivs/swagger-stuff-for-free/slides/draft.md

 ---v

-And we've learned a few things.
+And we've learned a few things along the way.

 ---